-As at December 31, 2020, we had 28 collective bargaining agreements and two employee association agreements covering approximately 838 employees belonging to a variety of unions at 33 of our locations.
-In 2021, there are five collective bargaining and no employee association agreements expiring and five agreements that expired in 2020 that are still under negotiation.
-If we fail to successfully renegotiate any of these contracts, we could face work stoppages.
+On December 31, 2023, we had 28 collective bargaining agreements and two employee association agreements covering approximately 828 employees belonging to a variety of unions at 32 of our locations.
+In 2024, there are 10 collective bargaining agreements expiring.
+If we fail to successfully renegotiate these contracts, we could face work stoppages.

 Renegotiated agreements could result in higher wages or benefits to union members.
 We cannot provide assurance that there will not be any labour disruptions, or higher ongoing labour costs, either of which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 In addition, many of our customers and suppliers have unionized work forces.
-If one or more of our customers or suppliers experiences a lengthy work stoppage or slowdown, it could have a material adverse effect on our business, financial conditions, it could have a material adverse effect on our business, financial conditions, it could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+If one or more of our customers or suppliers experiences a lengthy work stoppage or slowdown, it could have a material adverse effect on our business, financial condition, results of operations and cash flows.